 “The lizard brain is … fighting for your survival.
 But, of course, survival and success are not the same things.” – Seth Godin

 Neuroscience has demonstrated over the years that the human brain is hardwired for maximum complacency.
 It turns out we humans tend to freeze up when faced with important decisions, not because we are necessarily lazy, but because biology has wired our brains for the here and now.
-Human gray matter has an especially hard time concerning itself with future events.
+As a result, the human gray matter has a tough time concerning itself with future events.

 Part of the limbic system, the almond-shaped set of neurons located in the temporal lobe, is known as the “amygdala.”
 It is a critical player in the processing of emotions and the part of the brain that gives us the so-called fight or flight response.

-Ignoring the potential rewards of delayed gratification in favor of instant thrills, the amygdala, which is also called the “lizard brain,” can interfere with our decision-making processes.
+Ignoring the potential rewards of delayed gratification in favor of instant thrills, the amygdala, also called the “lizard brain,” can interfere with our decision-making processes.

 That’s one reason why so many of us make regrettable financial choices that can wind up destroying our retirement plans.

-Rationally, we realize that life doesn’t go on forever; that we do need to get rid of debt and plan for the day when we can no longer work.
-Unfortunately, that pesky lizard brain can and does trip us up, no matter how rational and disciplined we imagine ourselves to be.
+Rationally, we realize that life doesn’t go on forever; we need to get rid of debt and plan for the day when we can no longer work.
+But, unfortunately, that pesky lizard brain can and does trip us up, no matter how rational and disciplined we imagine ourselves to be.